bucL/Yr11Notes/History/Conditions for Revolution.md

 ##### Social inequities:
 - Policies implemented by the government generally favoured the rich over the poor and there wasn't anything directly being done to help those in need.
+- General State of decay amongst the population

 ### Assess the conditions which led to revolution in Cuba.